imTHAI/docker-qbittorrent-filebot/README.md

 * Don't forget to add your Filebot license file (psm file) into /data/filebot folder then restart
 * Qbt login/password is admin/adminadmin by default.
 * If you want to customize the script that calls filebot (fb.sh) , set the variable custom=1 inside the script, it will no longer be replaced when restarted.
-* Using {plex.id} in place of {plex} will include the movie/serie ID in the folder name.
+* Using {plex.id} in place of {plex} will include the movie/serie numeric ID in the folder name.
 It's the default naming scheme in Filebot, i.e. more machine-friendly naming with {tmdb-123} markers, so it works better with Plex / Kodi / Emby / Jellyfin  (see https://www.filebot.net/forums/viewtopic.php?t=13406)

 ### Volumes: